 The imported UML Packages with the NIEM PIM Profile applied is a conforming NIEM PIM as defined in Subclause 2.2.

-The imported UML Packages with only the NIEM PSM Profile applied is a conforming NIEM PSM as defined in Subclause 2.3.
+The imported UML Packages with the NIEM PSM Profile applied and the NIEM PIM Profile not applied is a conforming NIEM PSM as defined in Subclause 2.3.

 Each member of the set of UML Packages with the Model Package Description Profile applied and each model element contained by those packages satisfies the constraints specified by the Model Package Description Profile.